ariesti/ariesti.github.io/_posts/2020-03-25-insist-on-a-test.md

 author: Lovelli Fuad
 title: "How Many Cats Can You Find in this Covid-19 Genome Sequence?"
 tagline: How many cats can you find?
-description: This Covid-19 genome sequence from the Wuhan seafood market pneumonica virus isolate contains the word CAT.
+lead: This Covid-19 genome sequence from the Wuhan seafood market pneumonica virus isolate contains the word CAT.
 permalink: cats-in-Covid-19-genome
 date: 2020-04-04 18:33
 main-categories: [inspiration]